SPECIAL: Synopsis Assisted Secure Collaborative Analytics: Primitives

 \section{\sys Primitives}

-We now outline key secure database operations offered by \sys.
-A major challenge in designing synopsis-assisted secure processing is the evident knowledge gap on how private synopses could potentially accelerate oblivious query processing.
-To bridge this gap, we explore various uses of synopses, such as creating private indexes (\pidx~\ref{subsec:dpindex}) and designing compacted oblivious operations (\pop~\ref{sec:eops}).
-Moreover, as discussed earlier, joins are the most intensive operations.
-Hence, we extensively optimize join algorithms, synergizing both private indexing and compaction techniques to develop a novel, parallel-friendly oblivious join (\S~\ref{sec:eops}).
-Another challenge in primitive design arises from ensuring lossless guarantees.
-To address this, we integrate mechanisms into our designs that pessimistically estimate selection cardinalities, indexing ranges, and complex join sizes, using a combination of available synopses and advanced upper bound techniques~\cite{hertzschuch2021simplicity}.
-For clarity, we'll assume, WLOG., that all input relations below are of size \( n \) and all 1d histograms contain \( m \) bins. \eat{
+We next introduce the secure primitives in \sys.
+One major challenge in designing these primitives is the knowledge gap on how private synopses can accelerate oblivious query processing, i.e., \hyperref[challenge-c3]{C-3}.
+To address this, we explore various usage of synopses, including creating private indexes (\pidx~\S~\ref{subsec:dpindex}) and designing compacted oblivious operations (\pop~\S~\ref{sec:eops}).
+Given that joins are the most resource-intensive operations, we optimize join algorithms by combining private indexing and compaction techniques to develop a novel, parallel-friendly oblivious join (\S~\ref{sec:eops}).
+Another challenge is ensuring lossless processing, which we tackle by integrating mechanisms that pessimistically estimate selection cardinalities, indexing ranges, and join sizes using synopses (\S~\ref{sec:prim}) and advanced upper bound techniques~\cite{hertzschuch2021simplicity}.
+For simplicity, we assume all input relations are of size \( n \) and all 1D histograms contain \( m \) bins.